happysheep0719/Sean-s-Cheat-Sheet/java/java-JTest.md

     - integration test (see if your code can be integrated into other codes)
     - regression test (if new code breaks existing logic) *
     - smoke test
-    - end-2-end test, feature test (external behavior test) *
+    - end-2-end test, feature test (external behavior test, black test) *
     - black/white box (white box is when you know how the functions are implemented inside)
     - performance test *
 -